 The biggest item on my list was this trip to Cabo.
 I had no idea what the logistics would be when I decided I wanted this.
 Deciding was the first step towards achieving it, though.
 I spent the whole year doing research on where I wanted to be, how much it would cost, how I could manage to flip the switch on my “freedom and flexibility” business model to step away from my in-person commitments in San Francisco, etc. Each step I took in this direction was so energizing.
 I would identify an issue I needed to address, work on it until I figured it out, feel great about having figured it out and move on to the next one.

 It was absolutely the same principles that go into weight loss or giving up smoking or any other resolution—set a goal and take daily steps towards it.
 With this one, I did exactly that.
-Now, I not only get to enjoy the trip of a lifetime and leaning in to being a gypsy with an income, I have also proved to myself that I can choose a goal that seems huge and take little steps towards it until it’s achieved.
+Now, I not only get to enjoy the trip of a lifetime and leaning in to being a nomad with an income, I have also proved to myself that I can choose a goal that seems huge and take little steps towards it until it’s achieved.

 With the confidence I’ve gained from this demonstration of both the power of naming desires and my own ability to achieve goals, I feel like I can aim even higher next year.
 Sure, I still need some work on the “smaller” things, like cutting that Facebook-in-bed habit all the way, but I know I can do that and do the big things.